mozilla/DeepSpeech/doc/TRAINING.rst

         * ``<start>:<end>~<r>``: Combination of the two previous cases with a ranging center value.
 E.g. ``4-6~2`` would at the beginning of an epoch pick values between 2 and 6 and at the end of an epoch between 4 and 8.

-The flag ``--augmentations_per_epoch N`` receives an integer value and defaults to 1.
+Ranges specified with integer limits will only assume integer (rounded) values.

+If feature caching is enabled, these augmentations will only be performed on the first epoch and the result will be reused for subsequent epochs.
+The flag ``--augmentations_per_epoch N`` (by default `N` is 1) could be used to get more than one epoch worth of augmentations into the cache.
 During training, each epoch will do ``N`` passes over the training set, each time performing augmentation independently of previous passes.
 Be aware: this will also multiply the required size of the feature cache if it's enabled.

 **Overlay augmentation** ``--augment overlay[p=<float>,source=<str>,snr=<float-range>,layers=<int-range>]``